Warming up for the shake off at the Ice Hotel...

 “I went to the Toni Braxton ‘Revealed’ concert in Vegas, at Harrah's.
 It was really great!
 The sexy girl and guy dancers made it even better… very provocative.

-s when she sang “Unbreak my Heart” (which, by the way, got voted “worst breakup song ever.”)
+My favorite part was when she sang “Unbreak my Heart” (which, by the way, got voted “worst breakup song ever.”)
 Toni even poked fun at it with a running commentary, which was hilarious.
 “How can you un-break someone's heart? etc." Meanwhile, I was singing so loudly that the woman in front of me turned around!
 I don't know if the Toni-tini's were talking, or my love of the song, but it was a memorable moment for me.

 One thing I know is that the audience was truly touched by Toni Braxton, and felt a connection.
 Even the woman whose ear I was singing in sweetly said “goodbye” to me at the end of the show.